emmajanedrews/base-template/_posts/2018-02-22-why-abby-realty-is-one-of-the-fastest-growing-brokerages-in-houston.md

 ---
 layout: post
-title: Why Abby Realty Is the Fastest-Growing Brokerage in Houston
+title: Why Abby Realty Is One of the Fastest-Growing Brokerages in Houston
-date: 2018-02-22 17:04:41
+date: 2018-02-22 17:04:00
 tags:
   - Real Estate
 excerpt: >-